PUPIL PREMIUM

 It will not tell the Council what benefits you are in receipt of, dates when a benefit was awarded or say how much you receive, it will just confirm whether or not you are eligible.
 Confirmation will be sent to you and the school within 5-10 working days.

-Pupils do not have to take up their entitlement to a free meal but Local Authorities and school recommend that they do.
+Pupils do not have to take up their entitlement to a free meal but Local Authorities and schools recommend that they do.
 The government is made aware of each pupil claiming FSMs each term via the school census so they have up-to-date information on those eligible.

 How should schools spend the grant?